privly/privly-applications/PlainPost/docs/Posts.md

 This is the high level process for posting content by the content server.

-1. (User Action) The user types the content into the [[Posting Application]], selects which identities they want to share with, and submits the form.
+1. (User Action) The user types the content into the [Posting Application](http://github.com/privly/privly-organization/wiki/Posting-Application), selects which identities they want to share with, and submits the form.
 1. The content server then returns a URL for the content, which is placed into the host page

 ### Cryptography API Function Calls